 Configuring Pocomail & Barca

-Pocomail and Barca were my earlier choices for a robust email program for people and businesses with heavier demands.
+Pocomail or Barca were once my recommendation for a robust email program for people and businesses with heavier email demands.
 These programs may still work, even on Windows 10, but they were designed for Windows XP running on 32-bit systems and are obsolete.

 - The last update was released on April 6, 2009.

-- Neither program is officially supported (limited to archived messages in the Pocomail Forums).
+- Support has expired (there are archived messages in the Pocomail Forums).

 - Current HTML-based messages may not display properly — layout protocols have changed.